jorix/OL-FeaturePopups/README.md

 Operation:
 ---------
-Assign templates to the layers is the only requirement for the popups can be displayed.
+Assign templates to the layers is the only requirement to display popups.

 Example: